 Three rows of stadium style seats face the windowed outer wall of the bus, allowing for views to the top of the Chrysler building; techno music blasts through the surround sound system; 40 video screens display Fazzino’s renditions of New York’s most famous architectural landmarks; and two tour guides (Stewart and Julia on my night) lead the ride around Times Square.
 What other tour bus has its own catchy theme song, composed by Patrick Noth, that riders are encouraged to rap along with by the tour’s end?

-One of the most fascinating aspects of The Fazzino Ride is how everyone becomes a performer in the experience, both inside and outside the bus.
-The Ride is perfect for people watching; random tourists and New Yorkers become as much a part of the tour as the plotted performers.
-The bus riders perform to an audience, as well; tourists outside the bus continually stop on the sidewalks to wave and take photos of the massive moving theater, and the bus riders enthusiastically give the Ride wave back.
+One of the most fascinating aspects of The Ride is how everyone becomes a performer in the experience, both inside and outside the bus.
+It is perfect for people watching; random tourists and New Yorkers become as much a part of the tour as the plotted performers.
+The bus riders perform to an audience, as well; tourists outside the bus continually stop on the sidewalks to wave and take photos of the massive moving theater, and the bus riders enthusiastically give The Ride a wave back.

 The tour is peppered with prerecorded historical tidbits, rather dully narrated by Charles Fazzino himself.
 Yet the real point of the Ride is not historical depth, but immersive playfulness.
 New York trivia questions – “Like Cash Cab, but without the cash or the cab!” – and Julia and Stewart, strong improvisers, keep the event silly and self-aware with light banter about the city and its diverse residents and visitors.
 They also offer genuinely valuable advice for tourists, telling them to leave Times Square for a good meal and to seek theater tickets beyond the TKTS in Times Square.